-Great and exciting news!
-HAPA earned the distinguished honor of being Nationally Recognized by U.S. News and World Report in the 2017 Rankings of Best High Schools with a Bronze Medal.
+Congratulations!
+HAPA has once again earned the distinguished honor of being nationally recognized with a Bronze medal by U.S. News and World Report in the 2018 Rankings of “America’s Best High Schools”.

-Schools that receive the “Nationally Recognized” designation must qualify as high-performing schools based on state exam performance.
-Schools listed in this category are in the top 17% of high schools nationally.
+Schools that received the “Nationally Recognized” designation must qualify as a high-performing school based on the state exam performance.
+Schools listed in this category are ranked in the top 17% of high schools nationally.

-This is a proud year for HAPA.
+This is another proud year for HAPA.
 Congratulations to all!!!